deuteronomy-works/pyffmpeg-bin/README.md

 # pyffmpeg-bin
-Same as pyffmpeg but is unserialised.

 FFmpeg wrapper for python.

+Same as pyffmpeg but its unserialised.

+This unserialised version means the ffmpeg binary comes with it as a binary and needs not be built at runtime.

 The beautiful thing about it is that it comes with its own FFmpeg executable.
 It is compressed, making it the smallest you can find.
 And becuase its cross-platform and python 3, it is the only option available for building cross-platform apps with ffmpeg in python.

-This unserialised version means the ffmpeg binary comes with it as a binary and needs not be built at runtime.

 ## Installation